pub struct Problem<O> {

 let res = problem1.bulk_apply(¶ms);

-source§impl<O: CostFunction> Problem<O>
+assert_eq!(problem1.counts["operator_count"], 2);Source§impl<O: CostFunction> Problem<O>

 impl<O: CostFunction> Problem<O>

-trait and as such allows to call cost
+Wraps a call to cost defined in the CostFunction trait and as such allows to call cost on

-sourcepub fn cost(&mut self, param: &O::Param) -> Result<O::Output, Error>
+Sourcepub fn cost(&mut self, param: &O::Param) -> Result<O::Output, Error>

 pub fn cost(&mut self, param: &O::Param) -> Result<O::Output, Error>

-trait and keeps track of the number of
+Calls cost defined in the CostFunction trait and keeps track of the number of

 evaluations.